A question and answers book on the subject of ADHD in women and girls.

 I wouldn’t necessarily recommend reading the book from front to back like I did because I’m not sure that’s the best way to use the book as you end up with a lot of information to take in in one sitting.
 Locating specific sections and answers to specific questions might be a more productive approach to using the book.
 That said, the book is relatively easy to read through, even the sections about different medications are accessible in terms of language, and Quinn’s style of writing gets to the point effectively.

 The only thing I found a little odd was the idea that really medication was the way to go in terms of treating ADHD.
 I will admit I do not know as much about ADHD as I do about autism, and while I am aware that medication for ADHD has a high success rate, I didn’t know that it’s the blanket accepted method for treating ADHD.
 The science and medical explanations behind it make sense, but I was still surprised.
 Even with that, though, Quinn takes a lot of time to discuss non-medicine based means of helping women and girls with ADHD to manage problems and challenges they come across in the day-to-day of their lives.

-If you know a girl or woman with ADHD or if you fall into the category yourself and have questions or need advice about it then chances are this book has at least some of the things you’re looking for.
-It is a solid and useful Q and A.
+If you know a girl or woman with ADHD or if you have ADHD yourself and have questions or need advice about it then chances are this book has at least some of the things you’re looking for.
+I do wonder if there are some things which are at least slightly outdated now, particularly in discussions about medication.
+For this reason, it goes on the Middle Shelf Fading.